-- Upon receipt of a complaint the Chair of the Ethics Committee will write to the person who is making a complaint asking him or her to confirm (if the complainant has not already done so) that s/he wishes to make a formal complaint and (if necessary) to confirm or clarify the full grounds of the complaint in writing .
-However , if this is not possible because of the vulnerability, disability or age of the complainant, the Chair of the Ethics Committee will contact the person wishing to complain to summarise their complaint on the telephone or in person,
+- Upon receipt of a complaint the Chair of the Ethical Practice Group will write to the person who is making a complaint asking him or her to confirm (if the complainant has not already done so) that s/he wishes to make a formal complaint and (if necessary) to confirm or clarify the full grounds of the complaint in writing .
+However , if this is not possible because of the vulnerability, disability or age of the complainant, the Chair of the Ethcal Practice Group will contact the person wishing to complain to summarise their complaint on the telephone or in person.

-- The Chair will then send the complainant a copy of the Code of Ethics adopted September 2014, a copy of Disciplinary procedures Adopted September 2014, and a proforma authorisation for disclosure of the complaint to the member The complainant will be asked to sign and return the proforma authorisation to the Chair of the Ethics Committee.
+- The Chair of the Ethical Practice Group will then send the complainant a copy of the Code of Ethics adopted September 2014, a copy of Disciplinary procedures Adopted September 2014, and a proforma authorisation for disclosure of the complaint to the member.
+The complainant will be asked to sign and return the proforma authorisation to the Chair of the Ethical Practice Group.
 If this is not returned, the complainant will play no further part in the process

-- On completion of the above steps, the Chair of the Ethics Committee will give the complaint preliminary consideration.
+- On completion of the above steps, the Chair of the Ethical Practice Group will give the complaint preliminary consideration.
 This usually involves consultation with the ACP legal advisers.

-- If the Chair considers that information received indicates professional misconduct in breach of the Code of Conduct and Ethics may have occurred and that an investigation is called for to establish the facts, s/he will inform the complainant accordingly and will appoint at least two members of the Ethics Committee to investigate (the ‘Investigating Panel’).
-This panel will consist of one child psychotherapist member of the ethics committee and one or more lay member.
+- If the Chair of the Ethical Practice Group considers that information received indicates professional misconduct in breach of the Code of Conduct and Ethics may have occurred and that an investigation is called for to establish the facts, s/he will inform the complainant accordingly and will appoint at least two members of the Ethical Practice Group to investigate (the ‘Investigating Panel’).
+This panel will consist of one child psychotherapist member of the Ethical Practice Group and one or more lay member.
 The complainant will be informed of the names of the investigating panel.

-- The Chair will then write to the member complained of to inform the member that the matter is to be investigated and will identify which provision/s of the Code of Ethics appear/s to have been breached.
+- The Chair of the Ethical Practice Group will then write to the member complained of to inform the member that the matter is to be investigated and will identify which provision/s of the Code of Ethics appear/s to have been breached.
 The member is given full information about the complaint.
-The Chair will endeavour to reach a decision on whether a complaint should be referred to an Investigating Panel as quickly as possible after receipt of the material on which the complaint is based.
-If no decision has been reached 28 days after receipt of the material, the Chair will write to the member concerned, explain that they are considering making a referral to an Investigating Panel, why a decision has yet to be made and when it is expected that a decision will be made.
-The Chair will keep the person who has made the complaint aware of the progress of this process.
+The Chair of the Ethical Practice Group will endeavour to reach a decision on whether a complaint should be referred to an Investigating Panel as quickly as possible after receipt of the material on which the complaint is based.
+If no decision has been reached 28 days after receipt of the material, the Chair of the Ethical Practice Group will write to the member concerned, explain that they are considering making a referral to an Investigating Panel, why a decision has yet to be made and when it is expected that a decision will be made.
+The Chair of the Ethical Practice Group will keep the person who has made the complaint aware of the progress of this process.

-- If after preliminary consideration the Chair considers that the complaint does not represent an allegation of misconduct that requires investigation or, after seeking clarification from the complainant or other source(s), the complaint remains unintelligible, the Chair may decide that no further action will be taken and, when there is an identified complainant, (s)he will inform the complainant in writing.
-The Chair will use his / her best endeavours to conclude this stage of the procedure (i.e. preliminary consideration) within 20 working days of receipt of the full written complaint.
+- If after preliminary consideration the Chair of the Ethical Practice Group considers that the complaint does not represent an allegation of misconduct that requires investigation or, after seeking clarification from the complainant or other source(s), the complaint remains unintelligible, the Chair of the Ethical Practice Group may decide that no further action will be taken and, when there is an identified complainant, (s)he will inform the complainant in writing.
+The Chair of the Ethical Practice Group will use his / her best endeavours to conclude this stage of the procedure (i.e. preliminary consideration) within 20 working days of receipt of the full written complaint.

 - If the matter is investigated, It is often the case that the person making the complaint is asked to meet with the members of the Investigating Panel so that they can understand more fully the complaint that has been made and so that they can consider whether or not a breach of the ACP ‘s Code of Ethics may have taken place.
 The person making the complaint and the member complained of are interviewed separately.
 Notes are taken of all meetings of an Investigating Panel and all those who attend are asked to approve an agreed record of the meeting that they took part in.
 If there is a possibility that the member has breached the ACP’s Code of Ethics then the case is referred to a Disciplinary Hearing.

 - If the members of the Investigating Panel decide that there is no case that requires a Disciplinary Hearing, the matter will be taken no further under this procedure.
 The members of the Investigating Panel will endeavour to reach their decision within 60 working days of their appointment.
-If it appears to the Investigating Panel that the timescale cannot be met, they will inform the Chair of the Ethics Committee in writing giving reasons that explain the need for an extension.
-If the Chair agrees to an extension, (s)he will give agreement in writing to the Investigating Panel and send appropriate letters of apology and explanation to the complainant and member complained against.
+If it appears to the Investigating Panel that the timescale cannot be met, they will inform the Chair of the Ethical Practice Group in writing giving reasons that explain the need for an extension.
+If the Chair of the Ethical Practice Group agrees to an extension, (s)he will give agreement in writing to the Investigating Panel and send appropriate letters of apology and explanation to the complainant and member complained against.

 - If there is to be a Disciplinary Hearing the Investigating Panel prepare a preliminary bundle of the evidence for a Disciplinary Hearing.
 All this evidence is shared with the all parties in a transparent manner.

-- The Chair of the Disciplinary Committee will send the written decision to the member, to the complainant and to the Chair of the Ethics Committee within 20 working days of the conclusion of the hearing.
-In the event it appears for good reason impracticable to send the decision within this time frame the Chair shall have power to extend it for up to 10 working days.
+- The Chair of the Disciplinary Committee will send the written decision to the member, to the complainant and to the Chair of the Ethical Practice Group within 20 working days of the conclusion of the hearing.
+In the event it appears for good reason impracticable to send the decision within this time frame the Chair of the Ethical Practice Group shall have power to extend it for up to 10 working days.
 All decisions by both Investigating panels and Disciplinary Committees are also shared with all parties so the process of decision making is made clear.

 - If a member is found guilty of a breach of the code of ethics then the name of the member will be marked on the register of members indicating they are under sanction.
 If the member is suspended from practice or subject to conditions on their practice this will be recorded on a sanctions page on the website where the nature of the offence, the part of the code breached and the sanction will be described.
 If the member is expelled from the ACP this will be listed on a separate section of the register of members.

-- In circumstances where another disciplinary, investigatory or legal process is taking place which, in the view of the Chair of the Ethics Committee is likely to make findings that will be relevant to decisions on the complaint against the member being considered under this procedure or makes it impractical to make progress within the timescales set out in this procedure; the Chair of the Ethics Committee can stay this procedure at any stage prior to a final Hearing of the Disciplinary Committee for a period of up to six months at a time.
+- In circumstances where another disciplinary, investigatory or legal process is taking place which, in the view of the Chair of the Ethical Practice Group is likely to make findings that will be relevant to decisions on the complaint against the member being considered under this procedure or makes it impractical to make progress within the timescales set out in this procedure; the Chair of the Ethical Practice Group can stay this procedure at any stage prior to a final Hearing of the Disciplinary Committee for a period of up to six months at a time.
 This delay can only be made after consulting with the complainant, the member under investigation and all other members of the ACP that have been involved in the investigation to date; and in all cases must be exercised consistently with the overarching objectives of the ACP’s Code of Ethics and Disciplinary Procedure particularly that of protecting patients and the public.